-Item 10.
+Item 11.
 Executive Compensation

 Summary Compensation Table.
-The table set forth below summarizes the annual and long-term compensation for services in all capacities to us payable to our principal executive officer and our only other executive officer during the years ending December 31, 2007 and 2006.
+The table set forth below summarizes the annual and long-term compensation for services in all capacities to us payable to our principal executive officer and our only other executive officer during the years ending December 31, 2008 and 2007.

+Nonqualified

+Non-Equity Deferred

+Name and Stock Option Incentive PlanC Compensatio n All Other

+Principal Year Salary Bonus Awards Awards Compensation Earnings Compensation Total

+Position Ended \$ \$ \$ \$ \$ \$ \$ \$

+Eduardo Biancardi

+President, 2008 0 0 0 0 0 0 0 0

+Secretary, CFO 2007 0 0 0 0 0 0 0 0

+Timothy Neely,

-Name and Principal Position Year Ended Salary \$ Bonus \$ Stock Awards \$ Non-Equity Incentive Plan Compensation \$ All Other Compensation § Total \$ Eduardo Biancardi President, Secretary, CFO 2007 0 0 0 0 0 0 0 0 Timothy Neely, Former Officer 2006 0 0 0 0 0 0 0 0
+Former Officer 2006 0 0 0 0 0 0 0 0

 Except as set forth above, none of our officers and/or directors currently receives any compensation for their respective services rendered to the Company.
-Officers and directors have agreed to act without compensation until authorized by the Board of Directors, which is not expected to occur until the we have generated sufficient revenues from our operations.
+Officers and directors have agreed to act without compensation until authorized by the Board of Directors, which is not expected to occur until we have generated sufficient revenues from our operations.